scheldejonas/fullStackJsFall2017/Period 3/README.md

 A Schema definition is to make queries understandable for GraphQL, and they have support for the most concepts.

-I have provided the examples of different ways to setup the Schema
+I have provided the examples of different ways to setup the Schema.

 [Schema System Examples](/Period%203/graphql-examples.md#schema-system)